baxpr/conncalc/README.md

 - Extract mean time series from the supplied fMRI for each ROI in the ROI image.

 - Compute functional connectivity.
-The ROI-to-ROI connectivity matrix is computed, and also voxelwise connectivity maps if requested.
+The ROI-to-ROI connectivity matrix is computed, and also voxelwise connectivity Z maps if requested.

   - `R`, the correlation coefficient
   - `Z`, the Fisher transformed correlation, `atanh(R) * sqrt(N-3)` where `N` is number of time points